Ultimate guide to self-hosting Tolgee with Content Delivery (CDN)

 Hit the

-buttonKeep the properties as they are and hit save
++ Content deliverybuttonKeep the properties as they are and hit save

-Content delivery successfully created!
+Content delivery successfully created!message should be prompted

 By now, you should have your project data uploaded to the S3 bucket and made accessible.
 For my public url prefix, this file can be accessed on